 Stardust again returns to the ring and exchanges punches with his brother.
 Goldust attempts to set him up for the shattered dreams, but Stardust avoids it.
 He continues to stomp and kick at Goldust, even taking the fight to him outside the ring and hitting more kicks.
 He stands amongst the fans gloating.
 Stardust rolls his opponent into the ring and locks in a body scissors.
 JBL points out that Cody is at a point now where he only sees himself as his alter ego, and everything else ceases to exist.
 Goldust is hoisted up and planted on the mat with a face-forward suplex.

 Cody (Stardust) & Dustin (Goldust)

 In comparison, Goldust was the sympathetic older brother that was always more concerned with trying to straighten out his younger brother than he was with hurting him.
-It was never his intent injure his sibling, or render him unable to physically compete.
+It was never his intent to injure his sibling or render him unable to compete physically.
 It was akin to a sibling slapping around their younger sibling for being disrespectful and trying to smarten them up.